AlexIndiex/WaveRiftNoobGuides/README.md

 A collection of guides, that goes from recommended peripheral hardware to emulation.

 > [!IMPORTANT]
 > Friendly reminder of 17 U.S.C.
-1201 F and G, these sections makes any copyright material's backup for personal use and emulators LEGAL.
+1201 F and G, these sections makes any copyright material's backup for personal use, emulators and backups of deceased programs LEGAL.
+Furthermore, backups and redistribution of open source programs under MIT and GPL2/3 are also LEGAL.